Ethnomusicology: Definition

 The term informant is used for those whom fieldworkers observe, members of the community under study.
 Informants may or may not represent an entire musical culture, or the ideal of that culture.
 More recently, ethnomusicologists have preferred terms like "consultant" to "informant," while "primitive" has been replaced with "Indigenous."

-Sakakeeny observed that ethnomusicology since the 1980s has focused increasingly on politics.
+Matt Sakakeeny observed that ethnomusicology since the 1980s has focused increasingly on politics.

-Some scholars such as Willard Rhode were one of the majority who would bring up arguments of how the field of Ethnomusicology should mainly be defined as a field that explores all musical communities, later situating these styles and practices with its cultural and social contexts.
-Throughout Rhodes time period, he helped capture the definition of ethnomusicology during that time, this definition being seeing the field of Ethnomusicology as this scientific discipline, meanwhile still holding on to the humanity aspect it has through the lives of communities.
+Scholars such as Willard Rhodes were one of a majority who argued that the field of ethnomusicology should mainly be defined as a field that explores all musical communities, as well as situating styles and practices with their cultural and social contexts.
+Throughout Rhodes's time period, he helped capture the definition of ethnomusicology during that time: a scientific discipline that holds on to the humanity aspect it has through the lives of communities.

 Approaches

 Ethnomusicologists apply theories and methods from other social science disciplines such as cultural anthropology, cultural studies, and sociology.
 While some researchers primarily conduct historical studies, the majority practice long-term participant observation.
 Ethnomusicological work brings intensive ethnographic methods to the study of music.
 Two approaches are common: anthropological and musicological.
 Those using the anthropological approach study how culture affects music.
 Seeger differentiated the two approaches, describing the anthropology of music as attempting understand music as a part of culture and social life, while musical anthropology considers social life as a performance.

-Alan P. Merriam and Mantle Hood expanded on Seeger’s framework and sought to integrate culture in the study of music.
-Merriam built upon the foundation of the anthropology of music by defining ethnomusicology as “the study of music as culture", emphasizing that scholars should analyze not only sound but the social behavior and meaning surrounding musical practice.
+Alan P. Merriam and Mantle Hood expanded on Seeger's framework and sought to integrate culture in the study of music.
+Merriam built upon the foundation of the anthropology of music by defining ethnomusicology as "the study of music as culture", emphasizing that scholars should analyze not only sound but the social behavior and meaning surrounding musical practice.
 Hood advocated for more of a musicological approach to ethnomusicology, arguing that researchers should learn to perform the music they study to understand it from within the culture's own system of knowledge, a concept he called "bi-musicality".